What is osteoporosis - how can strength training help?

 Take precautions now to preserve bone density.

-Scientific studies show that physical training effectively prevents osteoporosis by increasing bone density and reducing the risk of falls and fractures by strengthening the muscles.
-Dr Wimmer says: "There is a lot of suffering among patients, although it would be easy to take precautions".
+Scientific studies show that strength training effectively prevents osteoporosis by increasing bone density and reducing the risk of falls and fractures by strengthening the muscles.
+Dr Wimmer says: "There is a lot of suffering among patients, and it would be easy to take precautions".

 What is osteoporosis?

-Osteoporosis is a disease in which the bones lose stability and strength.
-The bones become brittle and prone to fractures because the bone mass decreases.
+Osteoporosis is a systemic skeletal disease characterised by low bone mass and deterioration of the microarchitecture of bone tissue, with consequent increased bone fragility.
+Osteopenia refers to a reduction in bone density.
+It is a precursor to osteoporosis.
+Osteopenia already causes an increased risk of bone fractures.
 Osteoporosis often occurs in old age.
-What many people don't know: It can already affect people at a young age!
+What many people do not know: It can already affect people at a young age!
 That is why it is important to take preventive measures.

 Osteoporosis - the insidious danger

-Osteoporosis is often a silent disease that is not noticed until it is already too late.
+Osteoporosis is often a silent disease that is only noticed when it is already too late.
 Many people are not aware that they are at risk or that preventive measures can be taken to reduce the risk.
 That is why it is so important to address the issue now and be proactive.
 One characteristic of osteoporosis is that as bone loss progresses, so-called low-energy fractures become more likely.
-Likewise, a loss of height of up to 20 centimetres, due to fractures of the vertebral bodies, is not uncommon in a severe course of the disease.
+The most common osteoporosis-related fractures include the hip, spine and wrist.
+Similarly, a loss of height of up to 20 centimetres, due to fractures of the vertebral bodies, is not uncommon if the disease is severe.
+These fractures can significantly affect the mobility and quality of life of those affected.

 What options do I have to prevent and counteract osteoporosis?